hannah-eichelsdoerfer/ber-intro-to-cs-2022-journal-exercise-delete/README.md

 #### Prepare

+Unsure about gitHub? > Review [Version Control with Git and GitHub](https://redi-school.github.io/ber-dcp-intro-to-computer-science/docs/git/git_and_github_desktop/) lesson.

 In GitHub Desktop clone this repository: https://github.com/ReDI-School/ber-intro-to-cs-2021-html-journal

 Under "How are you planning to use this fork?"
 Select For my own purposes

 ![clone](images/clone.png)

+#### See your changes

+- you can open the folder in your finder/explorer and double click on index.html (disadvantage: every time you make changes you have to reload the page)
+- `Live Server` is a great tool to see your changes in real time (you should have installed it at the beginning)
+- Every time you save your website will automatically get the newest changes
+- To start the Live Server either right click in the root index.html file and select **Start Live Server** or click on **Go Live** in the bar at the bottom - when it is running it will say `Port: 5500` there - always leave it running to see the changes.

 ### Add HTML to display general journal information and clickable list of years